Q & A

 The best timing for the best selection:

-Hosta Mid-May until early/Mid-June Specialty rare plants – we receive orders weekly until early June.
-Please note some of these are not on the website due to quantities
+Hosta Mid-May until early-June Specialty rare plants – we receive orders in weekly until early June.
+Please note some of these are not on the website due to quantities.

-Coneflowers are usually all available the third weekend in May and the best time for planting is when the ground has warmed up
+Coneflowers are usually available the third weekend in May and later.
+This is the best time for transplanting when the ground has warmed up.

-Reminder – We are no longer doing pre-orders in the spring or shipping.
-We will continue to maintain the website.
+Reminder – We are no longer doing pre-orders in the spring or shipping at all to serve you better when you visit.
+We will continue to maintain the website to the best of our abilities.

 We often say come early and often and please feel free to compare our prices to others.